lerna-lite/lerna-lite/packages/publish/README.md

 ```

 ## publishConfig Overrides
 Some specific fields defined in `publishConfig` can be used to override some fields in the manifest before the package is being published.
-This feature is currently only supported by pnpm and yarn.
-As per pnpm [`publishConfig`](https://pnpm.io/package_json#publishconfig) documentation, you can override any of these fields (note that yarn might have a different list of fields)
+As per pnpm [`publishConfig`](https://pnpm.io/package_json#publishconfig) documentation, you can override any of these fields
 - `bin`, `main`, `exports`, `types` or `typings`, `module`, `browser`, `esnext`, `es2015`, `unpkg`, `umd:main`, `typesVersions`, `cpu`, `os`

 For instance, the following package.json: